risoftinc/xarch/README.md

 The application will start both HTTP and gRPC servers:
 - HTTP Server: `http://localhost:9000`
 - gRPC Server: `localhost:9001`

+**Note:** You can disable either server by modifying the configuration or removing the respective server initialization code if you only need one protocol.

 ## 📡 API Endpoints